ControlDesigner.InvokeTransactedChange Method (IServiceProvider, IComponent, TransactedChangeCallback, Object, String, MemberDescriptor)

 A description of the effect of allowing the transaction to complete, which is used by the design host to give the user an opportunity to cancel the transaction.

-component is null.
+component is Nothing.

-callback is null.
+callback is Nothing.

-serviceProvider is null.
+serviceProvider is Nothing.

 The implementation of the InvokeTransactedChange method notifies the design host, which is represented by serviceProvider, that a change is occurring to the specified member (property or method) of the associated control and, if the change is not canceled by the design host, invokes the specified callback using the specified context as the argument, and then notifies the design host that the change has completed.